These rules of urban behavior apply in nearly every city across the world—are you guilty of violating them?

 People can’t get off the train or bus if you’re pushing your way on before they have a chance to exit.
 Be polite and stand to the side of the door until everyone who needs to exit can get off before you get on.

 Feeding the flocks of pigeons that live in cities is so popular that places like Venice have imposed fines (of hundreds of euros) on the tourists who engage in the behavior.
 Although it may seem like a fun activity, it’s actually bad for both the birds and the city.
-When pigeons are fed human food, they lose their ability to scavenge on their own and they eat food that’s not in their natural diet.
-It’s also bad for the city as pigeons carry diseases that can infect humans, and the leftover food also attracts rats.
+When pigeons are fed human food, they lose their ability to scavenge on their own and start eating food that’s not in their natural diet.
+It’s also bad for the city: Pigeons carry diseases that can infect humans, and the leftover food also attracts rats.

-Caroline Morse Teel is a Senior Editor at SmarterTravel.
+Caroline Morse Teel is the Managing Editor at SmarterTravel.
 Follow her on Instagram @TravelWithCaroline for photos from around the world.

 Editor’s note: This story was originally published in 2019.
 It has been updated to reflect the most current information.

 You Might Also Like:• What Not to Do at a Nude Beach

 • The 7 Best U.S. Cities and Towns to See Fall Foliage

 • The 12 Best Things to Do in Orlando, Florida